-The power steering system requires the use of Mopar® Hydraulic System Power Steering Fluid (P/N 05142893AA), or equivalent, which meets DaimlerChrysler Material Standard MS-10838.
+The power steering system requires the use of Mopar® 7 Hydraulic System Power Steering Fluid 05142893AA), equivalent, which or meets DaimlerChrysler Material Standard MS-10838.

 Do not use Automatic Transmission Fluid (ATF) or other types of power steering fluids when servicing the power steering system of this vehicle.
 Damage to the power steering system can result from the use of the wrong power steering fluid.